Empagliflozin, linagliptin, and metformin

 Swallow the tablet whole and do not crush, chew, break, or dissolve it.
 Tell your doctor if you have trouble swallowing the tablet.

-This medicine can affect the results of certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Trijardy XR.

 Store at room temperature away from moisture and heat.